 It's OK: We're With You

 If your pet isn’t on prevention, you are not a bad pet parent!
 We’re not here to shame or judge anyone.
 We’re here to educate and help.
-It is our mission, every day, to help pets.
+We arm pet parents with the best information so they can give their pets the best care.
+Our mission is to protect and advocate for pets.
 We love what we do; it is a calling.

 But My Pet Never Goes Outside…